TABLE OF CONTENTS

 Fourth and fifth year, preferably starting already on the third: PhD dissertation research, which may extend into a sixth year.
 Support for a sixth year is contingent on ongoing dissertation research; support is rarely given for a seventh year.

 1. The written examinations are scheduled in early January and immediately before the fall semester every year.
-To help the student prepare for the written examinations, the faculty has compiled lists of topics and references which the student may obtain from the departmental office.
-Copies of previous examinations may also be obtained in the departmental office.
+To help the student prepare for the written examinations, the faculty has compiled lists of topics and references which are posted on the department’s web site.
+Previous examinations will be forwarded by the exam committees to the graduate coordinator shortly after each exam, and posted on the department’s web site.

 2. Each written examination is created, administered, and scored by an Examination Committee of faculty appropriate to the topic.
 At the end of the examination cycle, the various Examination Committees present their recommendations at the departmental Preliminary Examination Meeting where the final decisions are reached.
 Only then are results communicated to the student.
 Each written examination results in a “pass” or “fail”.